UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 ## Presentation of Rules

 *Briefly describe how the player will learn the gameplay mechanics.
 Avoid using walls of text, since people will not read them.
 Think instead of natural ways of teaching mechanics iteratively and slowly.*
+The player will begin the game with control of the shark, and rules will appear simply.
+For example, the first rule given will be to eat a smaller fish.
+When that task is completed, the next objective will be displayed to the player.

 ## Presentation of Content